pieman909/primality_test/README.md

-This repo contains the c++ files as well as their associated binaries and compilation instructions: prime_estimator.cpp primality_test.cpp print.cpp
+This repo contains the c++ files as well as their associated binaries and compilation instructions: prime_estimator.cpp
+  Responsible for generating potential prime numbers within a given range primality_test.cpp
+  Evaluates a given potential prime number for primality print.cpp

-Along with these files there are precompiled binaries for each of them.
+  Internal tool for evaluating single-threaded and multi-threaded performance Along with these files there are precompiled binaries for each of them.
 This is a work in progress and merely working skeleton code for a more advanced/optimized approach using Vulkan to parallelize the Miller-Rabin